 Lincoln's lifestyle had changed ever since he and Maria started their platonic relationship.
 He left his group of bikers and stopped partying till late.
 People often commented that he was "married".

 *****It was that time of the year, late into the fall.
-The leaves were brightly colored, exhibiting true beauty when kissed by the rays of the yellow-golden sunset.
-It was also getting colder with each passing day.
+The leaves were brightly colored, unleashing their divine beauty when kissed by the golden-yellow rays of the evening Vancouver sunset.
+On the flip side, the warmth that came with the previous summer was slolwly fading as it was getting colder with each passing day.
 Winter was just round the corner.

 'Not really, just wanna go home and study for about an hour or so,' Lincoln replied